Zardoz89/trillek-firmware/README.md

   - [X] Primary graphic card being used
   - [X] Primary keyboard being used
   - [X] Floppy drives detected
-- [X] Try to bootup from floppy
+- [X] Try to bootup from floppy (broken)
 - [ ] Store/Read config data from NVRAM like bootup device preferences, main keayboard, main monitor, etc...
 - [ ] Implement a way to allow the user to setup config data
 - [ ] Implement a machine code monitor (Woz monitor clone), that would run if can't find a bootable media
+  - [x] Examine value at address
+  - [x] Examine a range of addresses
+  - [ ] Write data to RAM
+  - [ ] Run code at an address (CALL address)
+  - [ ] Use of arrows to manipulate input buffer
 - [ ] Write some auxiliar functions on the firmware but with public access point to allow be reused by software and OS
   - [x] dw_memset : Fill an memory area with a double word value.
-  - [x] Basic putc/puts/put_decimal to screen buffer subrutines
+  - [x] Basic putc/puts/put_decimal/put_uhex to screen buffer subrutines
+    - PUTC : Write a character. \n Jumps to the next line
+    - PUTS : Write a ASCIIz string
+    - PUT_UDEC : Write a decimal value
+    - PUT_UHEX : Write a double word value on hexadecimal
+    - PUT_UWHEX : Write a word value on hexadecimal
+    - PUT_UBHEX : Write a byte value on hexadecimal

 ## RAM variables